Merge (traffic): United Kingdom

 Under the Highway Code, drivers should not use the right lane except when overtaking other vehicles, therefore they should move back to the left-hand lane as soon as it is safe to do so (Rule 137).
+However, they are advised not to change lanes unnecessarily in congested road conditions (Rule 134).

-The Code does however recommend merging in turn if it is safe and if vehicles are travelling at a very low speed (Rule 134).
+The Code does recommend merging in turn if it is safe and if vehicles are travelling at a very low speed, e.g. when approaching road works or a road traffic incident (Rule 134).

 United States

-Most states in the United States require merging traffic to yield to through traffic which already exists in the lane they wish to enter.
-This further complicates the common understanding of proper merging protocol, as even though zipper merging is widely encouraged, those doing so are still legally required to yield, and those who choose not to let them merge are not doing anything wrong from a legal standpoint.
-Traffic already in the lane being merged into has the right of way over the merging traffic from the lane that will disappear.
+Most American states and territories require merging traffic to yield to through traffic in the lane they wish to enter.
+This further complicates the common understanding of proper merging protocol, for even though zipper merging is widely encouraged, those doing so are still legally required to yield, and those who choose not to let them merge are not doing anything wrong from a legal standpoint.
+Traffic in the lane being merged into has the right of way over the merging traffic from the lane that will disappear.

-Minnesota and Missouri recommend that drivers zip merge.
+Minnesota and Missouri recommend that drivers zipper merge.
 Pennsylvania's sign manual provides designs for zipper merge signs.